15-Minute Steamed Fish

 Notes

 - It’s important to use the right kind of fish.
 A mild, semi-firm, somewhat flaky white fish is best.
-Use 1-inch-thick fillets of: sea bass, flounder, halibut, or snapper (also known as rockfish), or swai.
-Cod may work if you can get good fillets that are at least 1-inch thick.
+Use 1-inch-thick fillets of: sea bass, flounder, halibut, cod, or red snapper (also known as rockfish); our favorite option is swai or basa.

 - I used toasted black sesame seeds for garnish.
 Feel free to use regular sesame seeds, if you’d like.

-- We use reduced sodium tamari soy sauce, as it’s more pure in flavor and gluten-free.
+- We use reduced sodium tamari soy sauce, as it has more depth of flavor and is gluten-free.

 - For a super healthy meal, serve with Air Fryer Broccoli and Perfect Brown Rice.